ponyspeed888/EFCoreScaffolding/README.md

-This project is a drop in replacement of Microsoft.EntityFrameworkCore.Templates.
+# This project is a drop in replacement of Microsoft.EntityFrameworkCore.Templates.

+Unlike my other repository EFTemplate, which combined all the various variations into a single code base.
+This repostitory refactor the code into multiple branches, which make it easier to use and modify

 It contains multiple branches.